edgedb/edgedb/docs/stdlib/abstract.rst

     Represents a generic tuple.

-    Similar to :eql:type:`anytype`, this type is used to denote a generic tuple without going into detail of which components there are.
+    Similar to :eql:type:`anytype`, this type is used to denote a generic tuple without detailing its constituents.
 This is useful when defining polymorphic parameters in functions and operators.

 Abstract Numeric Types